flarum/docs/extend/settings.md

 First, setup your admin JS as discussed [here](quick-start.md#environment-setup) (replacing forum with admin).

-We will continuing to use the "Hello World" example, but your `main.js` should look something like this:
+We will continue to use the "Hello World" example, but your `main.js` should look something like this:

 ```js
 import app from 'flarum/app';